 When you initially turn off of SH 9, there is almost all private property, so no camping.
 The first real opportunity to camp will be at the lower reservoir where a road turns off to the left and drops down to cross Monte Cristo Creek, then heads for the south side of the lower reservoir.
 There are a few primitive campsite possibilities along this road.
 The closest other possibilities will be found on CR851 which leads to McCullough Gulch.
 See the McCullough Gulch TH for more information.

-This trailhead would be primarily used for access to Trinchera and Cuatro summits.
+This trailhead would be primarily used for access to Trinchera and Cuatro summits, (and also "English Saddle," a high 12er north of Trinchera).
 From Walsenburg, drive west on US 160 and take the turnoff for La Veta, on SH12.
 Drive through the quaint, small town and continue south toward Cucharas Pass.
 This very pleasant road takes you through gambel oak terrain, into ponderosa forest and eventually more typical higher elevation aspen and conifers.
 If you do road bicycling, this is a great ride!
 Drive on through the little townsite of Cuchara, past the turnoff for the old Cuchara Valley Ski area and just under 2 miles before reaching the summit of Cucharas Pass, turn west (right) onto FR422 and drive the steep, graded dirt road to the Blue Lakes Campground.
+There is no sign for this turnoff, but it comes just before the highway makes a sharp left curve.
+As you drive up FR422, there is no "official" camping but there are some picnic areas.
+It's about 4 miles to the Blue Lake CG.
 At the 4-way intersection where you can turn down into the campground, turn left onto FR436.
 Drive a few yards and find a place to park if in a passenger car.
 Or, you might inquire with the campground host to see if there's a better parking option.

 For another longer but possible access to Trinchera & Cuatro, see the trailhead titled "Mt.
 Maxwell Trailhead."
 This access could also be used to reach summits like Mariquita and De Anza B.

-There are two designated, Forest Service campgrounds; the Blue Lakes and the Bear Lake, just a few miles beyond Blue Lakes.
+There are two designated, Forest Service campgrounds; the Blue Lakes and the Bear Lake, just a mile beyond Blue Lakes.
 Both are accessible by passenger cars.
-Just a short distance up FR436 from the Blue Lakes CG, there may be a couple of primitive spots if the FS has not closed them.
+Both have vault toilets but no water.
+Campground host available at both and firewood for sale.
+Blue Lake CG has 14 - 16 sites and mostly forested.
+Bear Lake has 14 sites, some of which are more in open meadow.
+Just a short distance up FR436 from the Blue Lakes CG, there are 4? primitive spots if the FS has not closed them.
 Further up FS436, if you have 4WD, there are more primitive sites.
+See coordinates below.
+There is not any good level spot to camp at the North Fork TH.

 From the trailhead at the upper reservoir, a trail begins at the NE corner of the reservoir that leads into the unnamed, steep-walled basin on the west side of Quandary Peak.
 The trail angles uphill WNW, passing through some willows, then crossing the lower tongue of a talus field.
 Once past the talus, the trail heads more NW on a tundra slope, cutting through some more willows and staying on the right hand side of the creek, following the remnants of an old mining roadbed.
 After a while, the trail crosses to the left side of the stream, passes some meanders and becomes wedged between talus fields on both sides of the narrow valley.